talestonini/talestonini.com-v1/README.md

     ~fastLinkJS

-In another terminal, execute `test_local.sh`, which essentially does:
+In another terminal, execute `dev_local.sh`, which essentially does:

-    ./prep_deploy.sh public
+    ./prep_public.sh public
     npm run dev

 ## Building for Deployment

+These are the steps to build the final (optimised) version of the website for testing before deployment to Firebase Hosting (ie, Vite preview).
+For deployment per-se, they are not necessary, as everything is automated in script `deploy.sh`.

 In SBT: